 In Year’s 10 and 11 the school offers pupils the opportunity to undertake a 2 week work placement, and in some cases an extended period, usually one or two days per week.
-The range of placements has seen pupils undertaking occupations in the retail trade, child and adult care, working at professional football clubs, libraries, vehicle mechanics and reptiles.
+The range of placements has seen pupils undertaking occupations in the retail trade, child and adult care, working at professional football clubs, kennels, vehicle mechanics and reptiles.

 Beyond the Classroom

 There is an emphasis on outdoor activities which enable pupils to develop team building skills, general confidence and self-esteem.
 Many pupils have achieved Level 1 & 2 on the National Indoor Climbing Award Scheme and level 1 & 2 Paddle-power Start Kayak Award.
 GCSE qualifications are also available to pupils in areas such as rock climbing and mountain biking.
-All our pupils are also given the opportunity to take part of the Duke of Edinburgh Award

 Many pupils benefit from personalised vocational courses.
 Notable pupil achievements are as follows:

-- IMIAL Award in Vehicle Maintenance
+- ABC Award in Motor Vehicle Studies (Level 1)

 - Level 1 Certificate in Basic Construction

-- Level 1 Performing Arts
+- Level 1 in Performing Arts